 Devil’s Thumb Ranch Resort & Spa

 Picture this: The sun is rising over the Rockies.
-You’ve thrown on your coziest robe and slippers, grabbed a cup of steaming hot joe and are standing on your balcony.
-It’s a chilly 36 degrees, but it’ll warm up in Colorado’s toasty, high-elevation sunshine.
+You’ve thrown on your coziest robe, grabbed a cup of coffee and are standing on your balcony.
+It’s a chilly 36 degrees, but it’ll warm up in Colorado’s high-elevation sunshine.
 The evergreen trees are towering in the foreground while mountain peaks are peeking from the background.
-The 6,500 acres of wilderness that encompass Devil’s Thumb Ranch Resort & Spa are here to welcome you, just 15 minutes from Winter Park.
+The 6,500 acres of wilderness that encompass Devil’s Thumb Ranch Resort & Spa are welcoming you, just 15 minutes from Winter Park.

 Open year-round, this ranch mixes rustic, backcountry ambiance with luxurious accommodations and a full-service spa.
 Saddle up on a horse, put on some waders to fly-fish, climb aboard a mountain bike, strap on a harness for ziplining or see more snow than you’ve ever seen before atop some cross-country skis.
 Rest your weary muscles in the heated pool or curl up next to the fireplace with a good novel and s’mores kit — the more chocolate, the better, right?
 Regardless of your chosen activity, the beamed ceilings, cozy corners and stone fireplaces — found in the lodge and in private cabins — are a Colorado dream.